What does the Address Verification System (AVS) error mean?

 Sometimes the bank or credit card issuer may have an old or incorrect address entered in their system.

-If you moved recently, updating a mailing address will ensure credit card statements reach the new address, but that’s it; the billing information for the card isn’t automatically changed.
+If you moved recently, updating a mailing address will ensure credit card statements reach the new address, but the billing information for the card may not be automatically changed.

 The cardholder will need to contact the card issuer to make sure the billing address used for verification is up-to-date.